 MNP Insights:

-• Investment properties or recreational properties will also be subject to this new change to the extent the principal residence exemption does not apply.
+- Investment properties or recreational properties will also be subject to this new change to the extent that the principal residence exemption does not apply.

 Lifetime Capital Gains Exemption

-Budget 2024 proposes to increase the LCGE to $1.25 million (from $1.016 million) of eligible capital gains.
-This measure would apply to dispositions that occur on or after June 25, 2024, and is welcome news for professionals that have a market in which they can sell their private corporation shares.
+Budget 2024 announced an increase to LCGE to $1.25 million (from $1.016 million) of eligible capital gains.
+This measure would apply to dispositions that occur on or after June 25, 2024 and is welcome news for professionals that have a market in which they can sell their private corporation shares.

 The LCGE is available only to individuals who sell shares of a qualified small business corporation (QSBC).
 In addition to the enhanced exemption of $1.25 million, an individual can also benefit from the $250,000 capital gains inclusion rate threshold.
 In most provinces, before considering AMT, the increased exemption (fully utilized) will translate into approximately $423,500 of tax savings when compared to paying taxes at the highest marginal rates assuming the $250,000 threshold applies.